 Getting Breastfeeding Off to a Good Start

 The baby is finally here.
-Whether born vaginally or c-section the first 24 hours is so very important, especially in respect to breastfeeding.
+Whether born vaginally or by c-section the first 24 hours is so very important, especially with respect to breastfeeding.

 The First Hour

 Having the baby at the breast within the first hour after birth is ideal.
-A newborn nursing as soon as possible will help reduce the likelihood of them needing artificial supplementation.
+Newborn nursing as soon as possible will help reduce the likelihood of them needing artificial supplementation.

 The first feed or perhaps the first 2 feeds for most newborns go rather well.
 Babies are alert and ready to feed at the breast.
 Then it happens, they go into a sleepy phase for the 4-24 hour period.
 I call it the lull after the storm.